 - The John Nichols Collection at the Bodleian Library, Oxford.

-There are sets of microfilms for the 17th and 18th century titles at both British Library Newspapers in Colindale and the Library's St Pancras site.
 The latter set should be consulted in the Rare Books and Music Reading Room, where a copy of the publisher's guide to the series has been annotated with British Library shelfmarks (kept at the Rare Books Reference Enquiries Desk).
 Whereas issues of a particular newspaper may be distributed across several annual volumes in the Burney Collection, this microfilm series brings them all together into straight-forward chronological runs.
 Researchers wishing to follow the publication of a single title through several years may therefore find this microfilm series easier to use.

 Early Printed Collections